 To make fire-roasted poblanos in the oven:

-- As soon as you take ’em out of the oven, put them in a bowl covered with plastic wrap, a zip-top plastic bag, or some other sealed container and let sit for 15-20 minutes.
+— Steam the peppers: As soon as you take 'em out of the oven, put them in a bowl covered with plastic wrap, a zip-top plastic bag, or some other sealed container and let sit for 10-15 minutes.

-- After the wait’s over, take the peppers out and peel the skin off.
+— Peel the peppers: After the wait's over, take the peppers out and peel the skin off.
 It should slough off fairly easily after steaming in the container.
-Discard the stem and seeds and we’re ready to rumble!
+Discard the stem and seeds and we're ready to rumble!

 Alternatively, if you have a gas stovetop, you can roast and blister the peppers over the flame.
 Just be very careful when dealing with an open flame!

 Do you have to peel the poblanos for soup?